20 Tips for Mastering M365

 - In the Custom web app dialog, create your app by first entering its name and choosing an available SharePoint or Office 365 site for its location.
 You can enter the SharePoint or M365 / Office 365 site URL in the space provided.
 If you need help, click the Get help finding your web location link.

 - Browse templates by clicking the circled-right arrow to the right of the dialog box.

 Access will now create an app for you based on your chosen template.
 Use the Add Tables tab to customize your project.
 The ease of which you can create, deploy and manage a web-based application using Microsoft Access might surprise you.

 11. How to Build and Manage Database Table Relationships

-Databases created with Microsoft Access use multiple tables that have defined relationships that make entering and retrieving data fast and efficient.
+Databases created with Microsoft Access for M365 use multiple tables that have defined relationships that make entering and retrieving data fast and efficient.
 Create your relational database by creating keys for linking fields between tables using Access’ powerful but simple visual interface.

 For example, supposing that you create one table that contains contact information and another that includes the events and projects connected to each contact, you can create table relationships using the following steps:

 Access the Relationships Window